-Another important point is that we found many SLAM solutions which have promising results in the paper but completely unusable GitHub repositories with a lack of support and examples on the benchmark datasets.
-This refers to the reproducibility crisis which we stated in the introduction part of the paper.
+Another important point is that many SLAM solutions which have promising results in the paper but completely unusable GitHub repositories with a lack of support and examples only on the benchmark datasets.
+This refers to the reproducibility crisis which was stated in the introduction part of the paper.

 Support and relevance of the implementation are important, as well as detailed instructions by the authors.
 Quickly updating packages cause dependency and repeatability issues even for a three-year-old solution.